(also called Relative density in the interface)

-The number is relative frequency of the query result divided by relative size of the particular text type.
+The number is the relative frequency of the query result divided by the relative size of the particular text type.
 It can be interpreted as how much more/less frequent is the result of the query in this text type compared to the whole corpus.

 - less than 100 % – it is less frequent in this text type than in the whole corpus, it is not typical or specific of this text type

 - 100 % – it as frequent in this text type as it is in the whole corpus

 - more than 100 % – it is more frequent in this text type than in the whole corpus, it is typical or specific of this text type